 Try a Caribbean Twist

-For brown rice that is never boring, steal a page from Caribbean cooking by using light coconut milk as the liquid.
-You’ll also want to add in a ½ teaspoon of ground allspice, some salt, ground cloves, and a little dried thyme.
-These sweet and savory flavors come together for bold tastes that are excellent with jerk chicken, Hawaiian chicken, or any other grilled meal.
+Steal a page from Caribbean cooking using light coconut milk as the liquid for brown rice that is never boring.
+You’ll also want to add ½ teaspoon of ground allspice, salt, ground cloves, and a little dried thyme.
+These sweet and savory flavors come together for bold, excellent tastes with jerk chicken, Hawaiian chicken, or any other grilled meal.

 Make Curry Rice